46

 How preemption chooses victims

-When a high-priority pod is Pending and no node fits, the scheduler looks for a node where evicting one or more lower-priority pods would let it fit, picking the set with the least disruption.
+When the Prometheus pod is Pending and no node fits, the scheduler looks for a node where evicting one or more lower-priority pods would let it fit, picking the set with the least disruption.
 Victims get a graceful termination.

 kubectl get events --field-selector reason=Preempted